ernbernie/Python-Tutorials/README.md

 Added: Week1 Exercise2 - The Flexible Greeter - A Lesson In Inheritance

 Added: Week1 Exercise3 - Python Numbers Guessing Game - Code Walkthrough

+Added: Week1 Exercise4 - Creating A Database in Python (And Fetching Data)